HappyPose

 • multiview: installs cosypose c++ extension

-• pypi: install pinocchio & opencv from PyPI (don't use this with conda)
+• pypi: install torch, pinocchio & opencv from PyPI (don't use this with conda)

 Create data directory